Standard 10 of the Care Certificate explores the protection and safeguarding of vulnerable adults.

 Managing risk and focusing on prevention could reduce the likelihood of abuse or neglect in the following ways.

-Individuals receiving care are free to make their own life choices, however it staff should try to ensure that individuals are well-informed of the potential benefits and repercussions of the decisions that they make so that they have an understanding of the risks that are involved.
+Individuals receiving care are free to make their own life choices, however, staff should try to ensure that individuals are well-informed of the potential benefits and repercussions of the decisions that they make so that they have an understanding of the risks that are involved.
 This can be performed by completing a risk assessment with the individual and part of the process will be to look at ways that any risks can be reduced or eliminated completely.

 By managing risk in this way, the individual will be able to make an informed choice and have the knowledge they need to keep themselves as safe as possible.